-The use of the haemato-immunological parameters red blood cell, white blood cell, haemoglobin, haematocrit, and serum protein to monitor fish growth and health has proven to be effective and repeatable (Esmaeili, 2021).
-Better growth performance of Nile tilapia with any of the supplemented diets (cells or extract from Z. marina) in the present study support this aspect.
-Basically, red blood cells are in charge of transporting oxygen; white blood cells are involved in both specific and non-specific immune responses; haemoglobin is in charge of aerobic metabolism, which involves binding oxygen, dissolving gas, and transporting them to the tissues; haematocrit is in charge of viscosity, which is beneficial for health; and serum proteins are involved in a wide range of functions, including maintaining osmotic pressure, pH, transporting various metabolites, and interacting with the immune system (Esmaeili, 2021).
-Decreased haemato-immunological parameters were reported in Nile tilapia infected with S. agalactiae (Suanyuk et al., 2005).
-The results from the current study are, however, consistent with a previous study in that Nile tilapia fed with dietary supplementation of 1g/kg Aspergillus oryzae, 1g/kg β -glucan, and 0.5 g/kg A. oryzae + 0.5 g/kg β -glucan exhibited significantly higher haematocrit, hemoglobin, white blood cells, red blood cells and phagocytic activity than those in the control group (p<0.05) while NBT reduction and phagocytic index increased significantly (p<0.05) in fish fed 1 g/kg A. oryzae and 0.5 g/kg A. oryzae + 0.5 g/kg β -glucan over the control (Dawood, Eweedah, Moustafa, & Shahin, 2020).
-Similarly, highest values of haemoglobin, haematocrit, red blood cell and white blood cell counts were observed in Nile tilapia fed with 0.48x106 CFU/g B. licheniformis and 0.5% yeast extract (Hassaan et al., 2014).
-The results from the present study indicate that dietary supplementation with Z. marina cells at a concentration of 1.5 g/kg or with the extract at a concentration of 7.5 mg/kg can stimulate the innate immune system in Nile tilapia.
+The use of the haemato-immunological parameters red blood cell, white blood cell, 264 265 haemoglobin, haematocrit, and serum protein to monitor fish growth and health has proven to be effective and repeatable (Esmaeili, 2021).
+Better growth performance of Nile tilapia 266 with any of the supplemented diets (cells or extract from Z. marina) in the present study 267 support this aspect.
+Basically, red blood cells are in charge of transporting oxygen; white 268 blood cells are involved in both specific and non-specific immune responses; haemoglobin 269 270 is in charge of aerobic metabolism, which involves binding oxygen, dissolving gas, and transporting them to the tissues; haematocrit is in charge of viscosity, which is beneficial for 271 health; and serum proteins is involved in a wide range of functions, including maintaining 272 273 osmotic pressure, pH, transporting various metabolites, and interacting with the immune system (Esmaeili, 2021).
+Decreased haemato-immunological parameters were reported in 274 Nile tilapia infected with S. agalactiae (Suanyuk et al., 2005).
+The results from the current 275 276 study is, however, consistent with previous study that Nile tilapia fed with dietary supplementation with 1g/kg Aspergillus oryzae, 1g/kg β -glucan, and 0.5 g/kg A. oryzae + 0.5 277 $g/kg\beta$ -glucan exhibited significantly higher haematocrit, hemoglobin, white blood cells, red 278 blood cells and phagocytic activity than those in the control group (p<0.05) while NBT 279

+- reduction and phagocytic index increased significantly (p<0.05) in fish fed 1 g/kg A. oryzae - and 0.5 g/kg A. oryzae + 0.5 g/kg β -glucan over the control (Dawood, Eweedah, Moustafa, - 282 & Shahin, 2020).
+Similarly, highest value of haemoglobin, haematocrit, red blood cell and - white blood cell was observed in Nile tilapia fed with 0.48x106 CFU/g B. licheniformis and - 284 0.5% yeast extract (Hassaan et al., 2014).
+The results from the present study indicated that - 285 dietary supplementation with Z. marina cells at a concentration of 1.5 g/kg or the extract at - a concentration of 7.5 mg/kg can be stimulated the innate immune system in Nile tilapia. - 287

-3.2.2 In vivo immersion challenge assay
+288 3.2.2 In vivo immersion challenge assay